Promoting New Ways of Working with ‘Work Life Shift’ Under the New Normal

 Measures to Enhance Communication

-Based on labor-management agreements with the Fujitsu Labor Union, Fujitsu holds discussions about various employment conditions and explains management policies and business conditions, along with business reorganization and other matters, to its employees through regular and ad hoc meetings such as the Labor Council or Productivity Council.
+Fujitsu has a union shop agreement with the Fujitsu Labor Union, Based on the union agreement, we hold discussions about various employment conditions and explains management policies and business conditions, along with business reorganization and other matters, to its employees through regular and ad hoc meetings such as the Labor Council or Productivity Council.
 These agreements also stipulate the collective bargaining rights of the union.
-Fujitsu adopts a union shop system, so all non-managerial employees are members of the Fujitsu Labor Union.

 In Europe, the Fujitsu European Labor Relations Council Annual General Meeting has taken place every year since 2000, with the overall financial conditions of the Fujitsu Group and other issues shared with the employee representatives from Fujitsu Group companies.